WeiChengTseng/potential-field/README.md

 # CSC477 Tutorial #2 - Artificial Potential Field
-The potential field planner is adapted from the concept of a charged particle travelling through a charged magnetic field.
-The goal pose emits a strong attractive force, and the obstacles emit a repulsive force.
+The potential field planner is adapted from the concept of a charged particle travelling through a charged field.
+The goal postion emits a attractive force, and the obstacles emit a repulsive force.
 We can emulate this behaviour by creating a artificial potential field that attracts the robot towards the goal.
-The goal pose emits a strong attractive field, and each obstacle emits a repulsive field.
-By following the sum of all fields at each position, we can construct a path towards the goal pose.
+The goal postion emits a strong attractive field, and each obstacle emits a repulsive field.
+By following the sum of all fields at each position, we can construct a path towards the goal postion.

 ## Setup the environment
 ```